user12xxxxxx/Tu-Ankaja/README.md

 | UART Rx (PMS5003) | GPIO 17 |
 | I2C SDA | GPIO 21 |
 | I2C SCL | GPIO 22 |

+**Key Features:**
+* **Analog Noise Generation:** Utilizes an IRF540N n-channel MOSFET as a switch to generate high-frequency noise signals.
+* **Multi-Sensor Aggregation:** Captures physical parameters like Electronic noise using MOSFET, RGB light, ambient light, temperature, gyroscope data (in x, y, z), air particles, simultaneously.
+* **Custom Chaotic Environment:** Employs a physical mirrored box with rotating LEDs, moving discs, and agitated air particles to create a highly dynamic sensory input.
+* **Digit-Picking Algorithm:** Uses an array-based system to process sensor data into true random numbers.
+* **Validation of the RNG using NIST Suite:** The random numbers generated using the prototype were tested using the NIST Suite, and the system was found to pass __/15 tests, which is considered to be excellent.

+---

+## Demo / Examples

+### Images

+### Videos

+---

+## Features (Detailed)

+### **1. Analog Noise Generator Circuit**

+Electronic noise in MOSFETs is naturally stochastic.
+Circuit Design: The Drain (D) terminal is connected to +3.3V using a 2k ohm pull-up resistor.
+Input: A random value from 0 to 255 using `dacWrite(25, esp_random() & 0xFF)` function is applied at the Gate (G) from the DAC pin 25 of MYOSA Motherboard through a small gate resistor 82 ohm.
+Output: The resulting random signal is harvested from the Drain terminal and fed directly to the 12-bit ADC pin 32 of the MYOSA motherboard.

 ### **2. Chaotic Hardware Environment**